MHMDHIDR/mohammedhaydar.com/src/content/blog/sonification-turning-data-into-sound/index.md

 ## Table of contents

-## Sonification: Transforming Data into Sound
+## Making Data into Sound: Sonification

 Sonification is like turning data into music for your ears.
 Instead of seeing numbers and graphs, you can hear them as sounds.
-This way, you can use your ears to understand information [1].
+With sonification, you can use your ears to understand information instead of just looking at it.

 ## Why Use Sonification?